 I went to my favorite garden center which sells the best quality bulbs and grabbed a pack of garlic.
 The package said to plant in Nov/Dec and harvest in 3-4 months.
 Perfect for another attempt at spring peas before I put in the summer plants.

-My husband actually planted the garlic bulbs for me, nice and deep in the garden.
+The garlic bulbs were planted deeply in the garden.
 This southern Texan gal simply cannot bring herself to endure the cold, cold winds of winter that descend upon Virginia from October through the first part of May.
 Those are my New York hubby's gardening days of choice.
 Then I take on May-September!

 Thus I ventured into the garden on a rare yet mild day in April to collect my garlic.
 I quit after the last few, because they were so teeny weeny!
 They looked more like green onions than garlic!